 - From OER to Open Pedagogy

-- Meet with the Alt-Textbook team during the Fall 2019 or Spring 2020 semester to develop a timeline of deliverables, implementation plan, and assessment tools (Note: Depending on your course material, there may not be an opportunity to implement OER due to textbook compliance.
+- Meet with the Alt-Textbook team to develop a timeline of deliverables, implementation plan, and assessment tools (Note: Depending on your course material, there may not be an opportunity to implement OER due to textbook compliance.
 Timelines and feasibility will be defined in the first meeting with the OER team.)

 - Promote your work by providing the Alt-Textbook team with press-worthy updates and giving a presentation to colleagues in your department or school/college

 - Provide feedback about the grant program and suggestions for how it could be improved for future applicants

 Application Evaluation Rubric

 Alt-Textbook grant applications will be evaluated using a rubric that balances the following criteria to prioritize impact and collaboration:

 - Openness of proposed content, with openly licensed content given preference over library-licensed materials

 - Inclusion of a clear plan to assess student learning outcomes

 - Potential for proposed content to be adopted by other courses or sections

 - Departmental commitment (i.e., letter of support from department chair or dean)